MindeKing/TipsModAutoLang/README.md

 ### Other Debug Settings:
 * `force_unset` (0,1)\
-Forcibly sets all "var_set" variables to 0 in the ":unset_settings" function.\
+Forcibly sets all "var_set" variables to blank in the ":unset_settings" function.\
 This makes it such that, even if settings are provided by the defaults or config files, the script will think that they aren't.

 * `advanced_mode` (0,2)\
+Enables configuration of:
-Enables changing the "tips" and "lang" folder names via the defaults / config files.\
+  * "tips" and "lang" folder names.
-Enables changing the file extensions of the tip / entry and lang / output files.
+  * File extensions for the tip / entry and lang / output files.

 ## Credits:
 [MindeKing](https://github.com/MindeKing) - for writing most of the script.